Property Management Business Plan

 III.
 Industry Analysis

 The Property Management industry is structurally resistant to economic downturns, primarily as a result of countercyclical demand trends.
-When the national economy struggles, the homeownership rate tends to decline as consumers and lenders remain cautious, creating demand for rental markets, and therefore, property management.
+When the national economy struggles, the homeownership rate tends to decline as consumers and lenders remain cautious, creating demand for rental markets and, therefore, property management.
 During periods of economic prosperity, the residential market segment tends to weaken as homeownership becomes a more attainable goal and the need for management services slows.
-During economic upswings however, the expansion of commercial properties becomes more important to the industry.
+During an economic upswing, however, the expansion of commercial properties becomes more important to the industry.

 IV.
 Customer Analysis